Loading...

 How Much Does a WooCommerce Store Cost on Bluehost?

 Building an online store with WooCommerce on Bluehost adds cost beyond the hosting plan.
-WooCommerce itself is a free plugin, but a functional store typically requires paid add-ons.
-Here is what to budget:
+WooCommerce itself is a free plugin, but a functional store typically requires paid add-ons:

 • WooCommerce plugin: free.
 Install from the WordPress plugin repository in one click.

-• Professional setup via Bluehost Marketplace: A custom WooCommerce build through Bluehost's marketplace typically runs $800 to $2,000+, depending on the number of products, custom design work, and payment integrations required.
+• Professional setup via Bluehost Marketplace: A custom WooCommerce build typically runs $800 to $2,000+, depending on the number of products, custom design work, and payment integrations required.

 Verdict: How Much Does Bluehost Charge to Build a Website?

 Nothing for DIY.
 WonderStart and WonderSuite are included with every Bluehost hosting plan.
-For professional design services via the Bluehost marketplace, expect to pay $200 to $2,000+ depending on scope.
+For professional design services via the Bluehost marketplace, expect to pay $200 to $2,000+ depending on scope, with delivery in 1-4 weeks.
 If your budget is tight and you have a few hours, the free tools are a capable starting point.
 If you need a polished result fast and can invest $500 or more, the marketplace design services or an independent WordPress developer are both reasonable options.
 Once your site is live and you need to manage your account credentials, see our guide on how to change your Bluehost cPanel password.
-If you are still evaluating the host, our overview of what Bluehost is covers the company, plans, and what is included on each tier.

 FAQs